 It is a condition of the contract with us that you and every member of the booking has travel insurance in force for the entire duration of the holiday, covering at least the cancellation of the booking and providing medical cover for illness or injury and repatriation while overseas.
 Please provide us with the name of your insurance company, together with their 24-hour emergency number with your booking or as soon as possible.

-The brochure published in September 2015 and the details and prices contained in it are valid from September 2015 up to and including September 2016 but may be superseded by subsequent brochures.
-The same limitation is valid for the homepage presentation of the 2016 voyages.
+The brochure published in October 2018 and the details and prices contained in it are valid up to and including September 2019 but may be superseded by subsequent brochures.

-Iceland ProCruises Ltd. is represented in the UK by
+Iceland ProCruises GmbH is represented in the UK by